LunarWatcher/obsidian-webdav-sync/README.md

 Some major differences from other sync plugins:

-* Sync is not automatic, so there's no need for a proepr deletion-aware merge algorithm.
+* Sync is not automatic, so there's no need for a proper deletion-aware merge algorithm.
 Merging is relatively easy, but _deletion_ merge is not if you need to do a two-way merge.
 That said, there is no content-level merge algorithm; there's handling of file-level conflicts, but it's assumed you're able to track those yourself.
 * Support for partial vault sync, where specific folders can be imported.
 This primarily exists because I want to sync some folders between my private and work vaults, but without syncing everything (work notes stay at work, private notes stay at home).
+* [TODO] Built-in MTLS support on desktop
+    * Android appears to be blocked both by lacking support in the underlying HTTP client[^1], and by [obsidian not allowing user-supplied certificates](https://forum.obsidian.md/t/allow-user-supplied-root-certificates-weaken-security/26764), as this appears to include authentication certificates.
 * [TODO] An optional webhook can be run on push.
 The intent here is to allow for push-aware backup systems to do their thing only when it's needed.
 Versioning shouldn't need be a feature of the sync plugin itself when the specific needs for sync are diverse.

 ## Rationale